Last Updated on: 19th December 2022, 01:08 pm

 - It’s also useful to add details like the size of the model and comments on the fit.

-- As your customers can’t touch or try on the product so it’s very useful to provide as much as these details as possible.
+- As your customers can’t touch or try on the product so it’s very useful to provide as many as these details as possible.

 - You can try lifestyle photos for the fit, for the overall look of the garment or whatever product that you’re selling.